MengTo/my-react-app/README.md

 ```

 ## Known Issues
+### Permission Issue Installing Gatsby
-1. If you have issues installing Gatsby, please use sudo in front.
+If you have issues installing Gatsby, please use sudo in front.
 ```sh
 sudo npm install --global gatsby-cli
 ```

-2. In Basic Styling in CSS, you may get an errro when you call the local image.
+### Image issue in In Basic Styling in CSS
+You may get an errro when you call the local image.
 The easiest solution is to put the image online using [CloudApp](http://getcloudapp.com).
 ```css
 background: url('https://cl.ly/3k1F152x261C/download/wallpaper3.jpg');
 ```